Map of MacKerricher State Park

 , a promontory that divides the sandy shoreline to the north from the rockier coast to the south.
 The point is surrounded at low tide by large areas of tidepools and exposed kelp- and sea palm-covered terraces, all harboring extensive sea life including crabs, sea stars, mussels, urchins, anemones, sea lions and harbor seals.
 Migrating gray whales swim by during winter and spring, heading for Baja California.
 Paths lead a couple of miles further south to Fort Bragg, along an undeveloped part of the coast, past many sea stacks and small coves beneath cliffs that are fairly sheer but only 10 to 20 feet high so it is easy to climb down.
 There are also two larger beaches, around the ends of Virgin Creek and Pudding Creek, while right at the south edge of the park, Glass Beach

-is the former location of a refuse dump from Fort Bragg, and although since cleaned, the sands remain mixed with many fragments of water-polished glass.
+is the former location of a refuse dump from Fort Bragg, and although subsequently cleaned, the sands for many years remained mixed with numerous fragments of water-polished glass, though in more recent times most has gone, either washed away or stolen.
 Laguna Point also has a short boardwalk trail through a grove of shore pines, accompanied by notices about the history of the area.
 This part of the coast was once the preserve of the Pomo and Yuki Indians, and descendants of these tribes still visit the sea shore to collect plants for use in traditional ceremonies.

 The nearest town with hotels is Fort Bragg